Skip to content

 The Kimberley Process is an international certification scheme that works to prevent these diamonds from entering the legitimate supply chain.
 However, while this is a step in the right direction, there are a few shortfalls.
 The Kimberley Process doesn’t cover ethical mining and working conditions nor the use of child labour.
 It’s also possible for conflict diamonds to be smuggled into the legitimate supply chain, where they are then indistinguishable from diamonds from legitimate sources.

-If getting an ethically sourced gem is important to you, consider diamonds that are traceable right to the source (and certified as such) or diamonds that originate from Canada or Australia, which are regulated to higher ethical and environmental standards.
+If getting an ethically sourced gem is important to you, consider diamonds from Canada or Australia, which are regulated to higher ethical and environmental standards.

 Choose lab-created stones (with a caveat)